stoolball-england/stoolball-org-uk/Documentation/GettingStarted.md

 `*.config` files sometimes need to contain secrets.
 You can use XDT transforms to add these to the relevant config file at deploy time using the [Umbraco Cloud per-environment naming convention](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/Config-Transforms/).

 Begin the filename with `Secret-` (for example `Secret-MyPassword.{config file name}.{environment}.xdt.config`) and commit it to the `.UmbracoCloud` repository, which is private.
 It will be copied into this application when you run the scripts above.

+## Managing redirects

+Redirects are managed using the [Skybrud.Umbraco.Redirects](https://github.com/skybrud/Skybrud.Umbraco.Redirects) package, which appears as a dashboard named 'Redirects' in the Content section of the Umbraco back office.